Fmr LLC Purchases 84,699 Shares of OFG Bancorp (NYSE:OFG)

-Fmr LLC grew its stake in shares of OFG Bancorp (NYSE:OFG) by 3.1% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 2,812,876 shares of the bank’s stock after purchasing an additional 84,699 shares during the period.
-Fmr LLC owned approximately 5.44% of OFG Bancorp worth $62,221,000 as of its most recent filing with the Securities and Exchange Commission.
+Fmr LLC raised its position in shares of OFG Bancorp (NYSE:OFG) by 3.1% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 2,812,876 shares of the bank’s stock after acquiring an additional 84,699 shares during the quarter.
+Fmr LLC owned about 5.44% of OFG Bancorp worth $62,221,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Monarch Partners Asset Management LLC raised its holdings in shares of OFG Bancorp by 261.9% in the 2nd quarter.
-Monarch Partners Asset Management LLC now owns 476,626 shares of the bank’s stock worth $10,543,000 after acquiring an additional 344,936 shares during the last quarter.
-EJF Capital LLC bought a new position in OFG Bancorp in the 1st quarter worth approximately $5,025,000.
-Goldman Sachs Group Inc. boosted its holdings in OFG Bancorp by 116.4% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 390,253 shares of the bank’s stock worth $8,828,000 after buying an additional 209,943 shares during the period.
-JPMorgan Chase & Co. lifted its stake in OFG Bancorp by 48.2% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 541,779 shares of the bank’s stock worth $11,984,000 after purchasing an additional 176,298 shares in the last quarter.
-Finally, Arctis Global LLC lifted its stake in OFG Bancorp by 6.8% in the 1st quarter.
-Arctis Global LLC now owns 1,915,756 shares of the bank’s stock worth $43,334,000 after purchasing an additional 121,217 shares in the last quarter.
-Hedge funds and other institutional investors own 91.35% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently modified their holdings of OFG.
+Marshall Wace North America L.P. acquired a new position in shares of OFG Bancorp during the first quarter valued at about $53,000.
+JPMorgan Chase & Co. raised its holdings in shares of OFG Bancorp by 17.7% during the first quarter.
+JPMorgan Chase & Co. now owns 365,481 shares of the bank’s stock valued at $8,268,000 after purchasing an additional 55,059 shares during the period.
+Geode Capital Management LLC raised its holdings in shares of OFG Bancorp by 9.2% during the first quarter.
+Geode Capital Management LLC now owns 925,805 shares of the bank’s stock valued at $20,941,000 after purchasing an additional 78,121 shares during the period.
+Bank of Montreal Can raised its holdings in shares of OFG Bancorp by 8.7% during the first quarter.
+Bank of Montreal Can now owns 14,368 shares of the bank’s stock valued at $337,000 after purchasing an additional 1,154 shares during the period.
+Finally, Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of OFG Bancorp during the first quarter valued at about $195,000.
+91.35% of the stock is currently owned by institutional investors and hedge funds.

-Separately, Zacks Investment Research cut shares of OFG Bancorp from a “buy” rating to a “hold” rating in a research report on Wednesday, September 29th.

-OFG Bancorp (NYSE:OFG) last issued its earnings results on Wednesday, October 20th.
-The bank reported $0.81 EPS for the quarter, topping analysts’ consensus estimates of $0.68 by $0.13.
-OFG Bancorp had a net margin of 21.14% and a return on equity of 12.84%.
-During the same period in the previous year, the firm posted $0.50 EPS.
-Sell-side analysts anticipate that OFG Bancorp will post 2.76 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were issued a $0.12 dividend.
-This represents a $0.48 dividend on an annualized basis and a yield of 1.93%.
-The ex-dividend date of this dividend was Wednesday, September 29th.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Investors of record on Thursday, September 30th were issued a $0.12 dividend.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 1.93%.
+The ex-dividend date was Wednesday, September 29th.
 This is a positive change from OFG Bancorp’s previous quarterly dividend of $0.08.
-OFG Bancorp’s dividend payout ratio (DPR) is 32.65%.
+OFG Bancorp’s dividend payout ratio is currently 32.65%.

+Separately, Zacks Investment Research lowered shares of OFG Bancorp from a “buy” rating to a “hold” rating in a report on Wednesday, September 29th.

 OFG Bancorp is a holding company, which engages in the provision of banking and financial services.
 It operates through the following segments: Banking, Wealth Management, and Treasury.
 The Banking segment includes its branches and traditional banking products such as deposits and commercial, consumer, and mortgage loans.